regen-network/regen-server/sql/README.md

 AND n.nspname = 'public' -- schema name (optional)
 ORDER  BY 1;
 ```

-Finally, just run the `DROP FUNCTION` statement on the function that needs to be deleted.
+Finally, just run one of the displayed `DROP FUNCTION` statements on the function that needs to be deleted.

 ### Versioned migrations